Utah Rental Laws – An Overview of Landlord Tenant Rights in South Ogden

 • Live in peace and quiet enjoyment

-• Have repairs done within a reasonable period of time after requesting them
+• Landlords must do the repairs within a reasonable period of time after requesting them

 • Have their security deposit returned within a period of 30 days after moving out